archlich03/pbpis/.github/CONTRIBUTING.md

-# Contributing to PBPIS
+# Contributing to POBIS

-Thank you for your interest in contributing to PBPIS!
+Thank you for your interest in contributing to POBIS!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started